Society of United Irishmen: The North

 The northern executive had not responded to the call on 23 May.
-The senior Dublin Castle secretary, Edward Cooke, could write: "The quiet of the North is to me unaccountable; but I feel that the Popish tinge of the rebellion, and the treatment of France to Switzerland [the Protestant Cantons were resisting occupation] and America [the Quasi naval war], has really done much, and, in addition to the army, the force of Orange yeomanry is really formidable."
-In response to the claim that "in Ulster there are 50,000 men with arms in their hands, ready to receive the French," the Westiminster Commons was assured that while "almost all Presbyterians... were attached to the popular, or, what has been called, the republican branch of the constitution, they are not to be confounded with Jacobins or banditti".
+The senior Dublin Castle secretary, Edward Cooke, could write: "The quiet of the North is to me unaccountable; but I feel that the Popish tinge of the rebellion, and the treatment of France to Switzerland [the Protestant Cantons were resisting occupation] and America [the Quasi naval war], has really done much, and, in addition to the army, the force of Orange yeomanry is really formidable."In response to the claim that "in Ulster, there are 50,000 men with arms in their hands, ready to receive the French," the Westminster Commons was assured that while "almost all Presbyterians... were attached to the popular, or, what has been called, the republican branch of the constitution, they are not to be confounded with Jacobins or banditti".

 When Robert Simms, despairing of French aid, resigned his United Irish command in Antrim on 1 June, McCracken seized the initiative.
 He proclaimed the First Year of Liberty on 6 June.
 There were widespread local musters but before they could coordinate, most were burying their arms and returning to their farms and workplaces.
 The issue had been decided by the following evening.
 McCracken, commanding a body of four to six thousand, failed, with heavy losses, to seize Antrim Town.

 In Down, Dickson, who had stood in for Russell, was arrested with all his "colonels".
 Under the command of a young Lisburn draper, Henry Monro, there was a rising on 9 June.
 Following a successful skirmish at Saintfield several thousand marched on Ballynahinch where they were completely routed.